 Alternatives to Archiving the Southern Web

-The current phase of the Global Collections Initiative examined a number of programs in the North that harvest and archive web sites and online content.
-While little evidence exists of scholarly use of the archived content, signs indicate that mining of live web and social media content is widespread among digital humanities and social science researchers.
+The Global Collections Initiative is examining a number of programs in the North that harvest and archive sites and online content from the open web.
+While there is little evidence that scholars use the archived content, signs indicate that mining of live web and social media content by digital humanities and social science researchers is widespread.
 It is also evident that the prevailing web archiving practices tend to reinforce the longstanding but problematic North-South asymmetry in the control of documentation and cultural heritage materials.

 On the other hand certain organizations in Latin America, some of them affiliated with universities, now engage in the large-scale gathering, preservation and exposure of documentation and data important to humanities and social science research.
 Colegio de Mexico, for example, is actively building an archive of documentation relating the the 1968 student uprisings; Biblioteca Luis Ángel Arango is a network of libraries that preserve cultural patrimony and promote research in Colombia; and the Fundação Getulio Vargas's Instituto Brasileiro de Economia (IBRE) collects and publishes macro-economic statistics and other development-related data.

 In addition, a new generation of organizations in the Global South, enabled by the Internet, social media, and data journalism, now gather and expose on the web information and documentation on human rights, government and corporate corruption, conflict, and the environment.
 Among those in Latin America are Articulo 19 in Mexico City and the Observatorio de Conflictos Mineros de América Latina (OCMAL), based in Quito, Ecuador.
-Under the right circumstances, those organizations' capabilities could generate important long-term benefits for scholars North and South.
-CRL will endeavor to identify the specific interests and needs of such organizations, with an eye to creating an equitable exchange of benefits between organizations in the region and research libraries in the North.
+The evidence those organizations expose is of long-term importance to scholars North and South.
+CRL will endeavor to identify the interests and needs of the organizations, with an eye to creating an equitable exchange of benefits between organizations in the region and research libraries in the North.

 Bernard F. Reilly